No guarantee Bank of England can pull off plan for gradual rate rises

 Carney and the BoE have said that the gradualist approach to rate rises is an expectation, not a guarantee.

-While stronger than expected growth is one possible cause for higher rates than markets have pencilled in, another would be if the labour market once again defies BoE forecasts.
+While stronger than expected growth is one possible cause for higher rates than markets have penciled in, another would be if the labor market once again defies BoE forecasts.

 Price pressures in Britain have so far been muted, with wages staying low despite robust growth and falling unemployment.